-Public consultation on Local Plan Part 2 Site No mitigation required at this stage.
-Allocations document was closed on 16 th December.
+Public consultation on Local Plan Part 2 Site Allocations document was closed on 16 th December.
 2015.
 It asks 'do you consider that development allocations adjoining the towns of Radstock and Midsomer Norton to the south (in Mendip) would be appropriate and suitable way of meeting part of the future housing needs in Mendip?'.
 New development at the edge of MN and Radstock will likely to become part of the MN and Radstock communities putting pressure on infrastructure in these two towns.
-Therefore it will be cumulative impacts which need to be considered as the Mendip Plan develops. ivo initugation required at unis stage.
-West of England Joint Transport Plan (2011-2026) The aim is for an affordable, low carbon, accessible, integrated, efficient and reliable transport network, achieve a more competitive economy and better-connected, more active and healthy communities.
+Therefore it will be cumulative impacts which need to be considered as the Mendip Plan develops.
+No mitigation required at this stage.
+West of England Joint Transport Plan (2011- 2026) The aim is for an affordable, low carbon, accessible, integrated, efficient and reliable transport network, achieve a more competitive economy and better- connected, more active and healthy communities.
 The JLTP3 does not exist in isolation.
 It works alongside the Local Enterprise Partnership, Core Strategies and Local Strategic Partnerships of our four councils and with our partners in the bus industry and through Memoranda of Understanding with the Highways Agency, health sector, Network Rail and train operators.
 The JLTP includes two major scheme packages that have the potential to cause a cumulative effect in association with the B&NES Core Strategy.
 The Bath Package is a series of transport measures designed to reduce congestion, pollution and energy consumption whilst improving public transport in Bath.
 The proposals within the package underpin the future development vision for Bath and will help to create a step change in public transport, reduce congestion and air quality and support development in Bath, especially supporting the Bath Western Riverside regeneration project.
 A potential positive cumulative effect could occur because the purpose of the JLTP is to support development in Bath.
 The Greater Bristol Bus Network will link Bristol, Bath, Keynsham, Midsomer Norton and Radstock No mitigation required.

-Table H.1: Potential cumulative effects with showcase bus corridors.
-These routes will include a range of measures that will improve the speed, reliability, comfort and image of conventional bus travel across the area.
-A potential positive cumulative effect could occur because the development of a high quality public transport network could support development in the three main settlements in Bath and North East Somerset and support travel between them in a sustainable way.
-West of England Joint Waste Core Strategy Development Plan Document (adopted March 2011) This plan is a planning framework for where waste that waste facilities are located with minimal impact Any planning applications for residual waste treatment facilities would be subject to Environmental Impact Assessment which would of all types - industrial and commercial as well as household - generated in Bath and North East Somerset, Bristol City, North Somerset and South Gloucestershire could be handled and treated.
-The emphasis is on recovering value from waste.
-The four unitary authorities for these areas submitted the West of England Joint Waste Core Strategy Development Plan Document to the Secretary of State on the 30th July 2010 for independent examination.
+rith showcase bus corridors.
+These routes will include range of measures that will improve the speed, eliability, comfort and image of conventional bus ravel across the area.
+A potential positive umulative effect could occur because the evelopment of a high quality public transport etwork could support development in the three main ettlements in Bath and North East Somerset and upport travel between them in a sustainable way. nat waste facilities are located with minimal impact Any planning applications for residual waste treatment facilities would be subject to Environmental Impact Assessment which would el a e e u u avel across the area.
+A potential positive imulative effect could occur because the evelopment of a high quality public transport etwork could support development in the three main attlements in Bath and North East Somerset and upport travel between them in a sustainable way.